DynamoDS/RefineryPrimer/99-appendix/99-01_glossary.md

 **Optimization** / op·ti·mi·sa·tion / verb

-> Maximizing or minimizing some mathematical function to arrive at the best possible solution to a problem.
+> Maximizing or minimizing a mathematical function to arrive at the best possible solution to a problem.

 **Optioneering** / op·tion·eer·ing / verb